 And God, wrathful at humanity’s abuse of the earth, of other creatures, and of each other, declared:

 This is the token of the covenant which I make between me and thee for perpetual generations.
 I do remove my rainbow from its immanence in life terrestrial.
 Expunged be all eye-pleasing hues of whatever shade, saturation, or tint.
-“Taupe” becomes extinct though the mole lives on; the eggplant still waxes, recognized by its shape, size, and weight, by its dark skin, lighter pulp, and taste, but “aubergine” reverts to meaningless.
-“Red-right-return”–the venerable mantra of river-navigation–becomes as useless as the boats wrecked at the former channel marker.
-Citrus greening disease will become citrus graying.
-As for Goldilocks, the whole palette of hair–copper, silver, platinum, or carrot-top–becomes drab and un-dyeable.
-Oz perpetuates black-and-white Kansas.
+“Taupe” becomes extinct though the mole digs on; the eggplant still waxes larger, recognized by its shape, size, and weight, by its dark, shiny skin, lighter pulp, and taste, but “aubergine” reverts to meaningless.
+“Red-right-return”–the mantra of river-navigation–becomes as useless as the now boats wrecked at the channel marker.
+Citrus-greening disease will become as gray as the Confederate statue in Floyd, Virginia.
+As for Goldilocks, the whole palette of human hair–copper, silver, platinum, or carrot-top–becomes drab and un-dyeable.
+Oz merely perpetuates black-and-white Kansas.
 Even the stained-glass of the eyes, the mystical irises–light and dark blue, blue-green, green, light and dark brown, hazel–all now unseen and unseeing except for grey-scale.
-The smilax but turns a lighter gray in the autumn, the bluebell rings a rebuke, flaxen fades to a mere texture, orange to a flavor.
+Val’s lavender and yellow-orange home becomes bus-shaped dusk.
+The smilax simply turns a lighter gray in the autumn, the bluebell rings a rebuke, flaxen fades to a mere texture, orange to a flavor.
 As for the sky itself: “cerulean” becomes as “handsome” to one blind.

 If these properties scatter all wavelengths evenly–a rainbow-buster–the result is what people see as white.
 This is what Marjory and I, along with our friend Tom, beheld after climbing Buffalo Mountain in a sprinkle of rain.
-No amazing vista, not even a horizon, just the hint of crags and a mystically misty presence.
-One bright but cold autumn day at the Community Market, McCabe Coolidge took a break from his pottery display to stand in a slice of warm-shine next to Notebooks/Black Water Loft; his gleaming white apron made him look even healthier after his long recovery from Lyme Disease.
+No amazing vista in the fog, not even a horizon, just the hint of crags and a mysterious presence.
+White can be welcome: one chilly autumn day at the Community Market, McCabe Coolidge took a break from his pottery display to stand in a slice of sunshine, his gleaming apron making him look healthier after his long recovery from Lyme Disease.

-Color can work by synecdoche–i.e., when a vivid part of something suggests the whole.
+Color as the source of fun?
 Once a family was washing cars behind a gas station to pay for a deceased member’s funeral expenses.
 The main scrubber wore a T-shirt that bragged “Redneck of the Year.”
-No argument there, cigarette over belly and beard.
+No argument from his cigarette as it poked over over belly and beard.
 “Seems that since you’re the redneck,” I observed in a friendly tone, “you only wash red cars” (mine being the second).
 “We take ’em all,” he replied as his relatives laughed at our exchange.

-Jayn’s pottery mug, its teal blue a result of “blending two glazes on a brown clay (native Appalachian)”; Randall’s green rock-bucket; yellow light sweeping across the paper meadow of Dennis’s notebook; Tree Gigante’s sunlit-orange vase; Kaisa’s reddish outfit glowing in the mist of the Saddle; the maroon and orange of Tech clothing and stickers; the pink and blue trails on a map of Rocky Knob; the beyondness of blue set off by contrails; the red-orange flame on Sid’s stocking cap; the large brown eye of the trespassing horse; the chic red chapeau of the veiled mannequin; the psychedelic steer in front of Harvest Moon; the pigments clinging to weatherbeaten Rustiques; the silver-silo’d tanker truck; the oil-paint rack of Volvo truck-cabs; the punctured pink label of a cat-food can; brown muddy ruts of early spring; the Old Masters’ painting of women sitting at a campfire; the wall of luminous apricot behind the tapas bar that a First Degree Mason never dreamed of; numerous textures that fill a range of earth-and-wood tones; Val’s lavender house-bus; the yellow-and-brown-streaked wood of a banjo; yard-signs (the color of Santa’s coat and Rudolph’s nose) proclaiming the true significance of Christmas….Unlike many a county, hues in Floyd are not mainly commercial; in fact billboards rarely mar the landscape (“Bring on the BACON!”).
+Jayn’s pottery mug, its teal blue a result of “blending two glazes on a brown clay (native Appalachian)”; Randall’s green rock-bucket; yellow light sweeping across the paper meadow of Dennis’s notebook; Tree Gigante’s sunlit-orange vase; Kaisa’s reddish outfit glowing in the mist of the Saddle; the maroon and orange of Tech clothing and stickers; the pink and blue trails on a map of Rocky Knob; the beyondness of blue set off by contrails; the red-orange flame on Sid’s stocking cap; the large brown eye of the trespassing horse; the chic red chapeau of the veiled mannequin; the psychedelic steer in front of Harvest Moon; the pigments clinging to weatherbeaten rustiques; the silver-silo’d tanker truck; the oil-paint rack of Volvo truck-cabs; the punctured pink label of a cat-food can; brown muddy ruts of early spring; the Old Masters’ painting of women sitting at a campfire; numerous textures that fill a range of earth-and-wood tones; the yellow-and-brown-streaked wood of a banjo; yard-signs (the color of Santa’s coat and Rudolph’s nose) proclaiming the true significance of Christmas….Unlike many a county, hues in Floyd are not mainly commercial, and in fact billboards rarely “Bring on the BACON!”
 By contrast, one November billboard for Pirate Voyage, near Myrtle Beach, pictured swords that crossed next to the Three Wise Men, or perhaps the Holy Family.
 Neon, too, is sparing in Floyd County.
-The area’s natural spectrum–its rainbow chthonic–shines in its vegetation, animals, artifacts, and costumes.
+The area’s natural spectrum–rainbow chthonic–shines in its vegetation, animals, artifacts, and costumes.
 Even in a doorless barn on Black Ridge Rd., where ramshackle gray wood sets off the blue-green capital letters NED in the cluttered dimness.

 The sign-colors of a few places correspond to their names, e.g., the Green Man Inn on W. Main St. and the Blue Ridge Cafe on E. Main (its sign a bit greenish).
 Or with their essences, e.g., the Little White Church on Daniels Run.
 (White is a legal color because it’s a crayon.)
 On Daniels Run, by the way, a driver passing an automobile junkyard is likely to be blinded by a silver spotlight from a fender-laser.
 Ahead in your lane of the road, a blinking amber of a lantern means that, in the game of Floydopoly, you have landed on Poky Tractor.

 In summer the be-vined spruce trunk at 209 E. Main St. with its double green graces downtown for another generation.
 Because of the area’s abundant meadows and woods, most colors of the landscape are shades of green, burnt umber, and straw.
 In late summer, however, the arboreal colors already range from various greens to yellow-to-red-to-blue-tinctured.
 And hues also vary by weather.
 “I am so happy for this rain,” wrote Polly Hieser of Seven Spring Farms.
 “It has been so dry the pastures have turned brown.
 Maybe they will green up a little now.”
-In the autumn, hardwood foliage owns a good part of the rainbow, often varying on a single oak or maple, and even these hues range from a dull against gray to sun-spangled, especially by wind-shimmer.
-Winter extends its white fingers here and there in Floydiana.
-Washed-out March finally reaches Dodd Creek Valley.
+In the autumn, hardwood foliage claims a good part of the rainbow, often varying on a single oak or maple, and even these hues range from a dull against gray to sun-spangled, especially by wind-shimmer.
+Winter extends its white fingers here and there in Floydiana, and washed-out March finally reaches Dodd Creek Valley:

 Hues are also complicated by shadows that deepen or complement them.
-One could spend a day admiring the multiplicity of these sun-blockers, which even on the surface of roads cast ever-varying sizes and shapes.
 Once in autumn the inclining sun brightened the already-light-colored leaves of several trees across the valley.
 The foliage cast dark green shadows on the grassy slope of a pasture behind–like manifestations of their other selves, or like the envelopes of hot-air balloons that lay slightly rumpled uphill waiting to be pumped full of air and rise into the sky.